Oz Report

 Who said hang gliding was dying?
 They obviously have not been to Canungra lately!!

-Discuss Alive at the Oz Report forum
+Discuss "Hang Gliding is alive and well" at the Oz Report forum link»

 to Table of Contentsto next topic Paragliding European Championship Results